-You can track the problem of tight eyeglasses back to the screws holding the arms.
+You can sometimes track the problem of tight eyeglasses back to the screws holding the arms.

-In time, these screws get loose from constant usage and let the arms flap around.
-In this case, all you have to do is pick-up an eyeglasses repair kit and use the small screwdriver to tighten them up.
+In time, these screws get loose from constant use.
+This causes the eyeglass arms to flap around.
+In this case, all you have to do is pick up an eyeglasses repair kit and use the small screwdriver to tighten them up.

 Metal is a beautiful and reliable material for eyeglasses frames.
 At Vint & York, we created an entire collection metal eyewear collection based on this powerful material.

-Titanium metal frames have beautiful, thin lines.
-But they are fragile looking glasses that need attention and care.
+Titanium metal frames have graceful, thin lines.
+But they are also fragile looking glasses that need attention and care.
 The most common problem with metal eyewear frames is that they bend out of shape, causing problems to your eyesight.

-Even a small bending can cause problems to your eyes because the focal point of the lens is moved.
+Even a small bend in your metal frames can cause problems with your eyes because the focal point of the lens has moved.

-Frames bend in a variety of ways – when you drop them, sit on them, forget them in a bag and they get squeezed.
-A bent frame is not that big of an issue and if you don’t feel like paying a visit to the optician, you can fix it yourself.
+Frames bend for a variety of reasons.
+They can bend when you drop them, sit on them or forget them in a bag and they get squeezed.
+A bent frame is not that big of an issue.
+If you don’t feel like paying a visit to the optician, you can fix it yourself.

-To bend them back in shape, you have to perform a simple test.
-Place the glasses on the table or any flat surface for that matter.
+To bend your eyeglass frames back into shape, you first perform a simple test.
+Place the glasses on the table or any other flat surface.
 The side that remains up and does not touch the surface is the one you should bend.

-After establishing what side needs bending, you will have to break out the tools.
-We recommend that you use soft pliers that have their end covered in plastic or nylon jaw chain pliers.
+After establishing what side needs bending, you will need to break out the proper eyeglass repair tools.
+We recommend you use soft pliers that have their ends covered in plastic, or nylon jaw chain pliers.

-1. Begin to apply pressure to straighten them out, but remember not to force them.
+1. Begin to apply pressure to straighten out the frames, but remember not to force them.

-3. If the arm is the problem, warm the metal up a bit.
+3. If the eyeglass arm is the problem, warm up the metal up a bit.
 Use hot air from a hair dryer.
-Never expose them to open fire.
+Never expose your eyeglass frames to open flame.